-Jailed anti-Putin activist says he is being tortured in prison
+Jailed anti-Putin activist says he is being tortured in jail

 Dadin told his wife he feared he might be murdered to shut him up.

-"In case of my sudden death, you may be told that I committed suicide, had an accident, was shot while trying to escape, or (died) fighting with another prisoner," he wrote.
+"In the event of my sudden death, you may be told that I committed suicide, had an accident, was shot while trying to escape, or (died) fighting with another prisoner," he wrote.

 "But this would be a lie."

-(Additional reporting by Denis Pinchuk; Editing by Richard Balmforth)
+Additional reporting by Svetlana Reiter and Denis Pinchuk; Editing by Kevin Liffey